duckdegen/apebot/readme.md

-# 📣📣📣 I'launched a new project for all you rekt degens out there: https://jobstash.xyz , a job aggregator for all jobs in crypto.
+# 📣📣📣 I've launched a new project for all you rekt degens out there: https://jobstash.xyz , a job aggregator for all jobs in crypto.
 Check out the launch announcement at https://twitter.com/jobstash_xyz/status/1631319596228567041 and join the telegram at https://telegram.me/jobstash